-The following statistics are calculated as part of the MSE outputs:
+Table 10.1.
+Performance statistics calculated as part of the MSE outputs for each OM and CMP

-- a) Annual average catch (by management area) for the first, second and third 10-year period of CMP application (C10, C20 and C30, respectively). - b) Depletion (by stock) after 10, 20 and 30 years of CMP application (D10, D20 and D30, respectively) - c) The lowest depletion (by stock) over the 30 years for which the CMP is applied (LD). - d) Depletion (by stock) after 30 years, but calculated relative to the trajectory that would have occurred had no catches been taken over the full period for which CMP application is being considered (DNC) - e) The lowest depletion (by stock) over the 30 years for which the CMP is applied, but calculated relative to the zero catch trajectory specified in d (LDNC). - f) Kobe or alternative Kobe stock indicators: catch/biomass instead of Fmsy (POF); and biomass/biomass at a theoretical maximum MSY (POS); and the probability of both underfishing and underfished status (probability green Kobe zone: PGK). - g) Average annual variation in catches (AAVC) defined by:
+AvC30 Mean catches over first 30 projected years C10 Mean catches over the first 10 projected years

-$$AAV = \frac{1}{30} \sum{y=2017}^{2046} \left| C_y - C{y-1} \right| / C{y-1}$$ (13.1)
+C20 Mean catches over projected years 11-20 C30 Mean catches over projected years 21-30 D10 Depletion (spawning biomass relative to dynamic B0) after the first 10 projected years D20 Depletion (spawning biomass relative to dynamic B0) after projection year 20 D30 Depletion (spawning biomass relative to dynamic B0) after projection year 30 LD Lowest depletion (spawning biomass relative to dynamic B0) over the 30 years for which the MP is applied.
+DNC Depletion (by stock) after 30 years, but calculated relative to the trajectory that would have occurred had no catches been taken over the full period for which CMP application is being considered.
+LDNC The lowest depletion (by stock) over the 30 years for which the CMP is applied, but calculated relative to the zero catch trajectory specified in d (LDNC).
+POS Probability of Over-Fished status (B <bmsy) 30="" after="" projected="" th="" years.<=""></bmsy)> AAVC Average annual variation in catches (AAV) (note that except where the resource is heavily depleted so that catches become limited by maximum allowed fishing mortalities, catches will be identical to TACs) defined by: $AAV = \frac{1}{30} \sum{y=2022}^{2051} C_y - C{y-1} / C{y-1} $ (13.1) Br30 Depletion (spawning biomass relative to dynamic BMSY) after projection year 30

-For each of these distributions, 5%-, 50%- and 95% iles are to be reported from 200 replicates.
+For each of these distributions, 5%-, 50%- and 95%iles are to be reported from 200 replicates.
 Note the reason for measures/statistics c) and e) is to compensate for regime changes.
 The choice of these percentiles may need further exploration with stakeholders.